Steve's

 we lived in the Arussi forests of Ethiopia on Lake Langano, we had to be very

-for this purpose.
-About every two months a new troop of baboons would enter
+this purpose.
+About every two months a new troop of baboons would enter our area.

-our area.
-They would hang out in the short trees around the mission compound,
+They would hang out in the short trees around the mission compound, and with what

-they learned when we went here and there, and when our Arussi workers were all
+when we went here and there, and when our Arussi workers were all having a cup

 One